US$ 14,300 single only Sharing

 Each photographer will have the complimentary use of a Visual Echoes panning plate & WILD4 Professional beanbags.

-Day 13 Final morning game drive followed by breakfast and then catch our flight back to Johannesburg arriving at midday.
-Connect with your international flight home.
+Day 11 Final morning game drive at Tswalu then fly back to JHB arriving around midday.
+Depart on international flight home.

 - All road transfers as detailed in the itinerary